-Pupils take the lead in a major campaign of fundraising activities culminating in the annual Give Gig.
+• Pupils take the lead in a major campaign of fundraising activities culminating in the annual fundraising week and charity review.

 Chapel is the regular place of worship for many members of the local community.
 Services are sometimes offered during the holidays (including Midnight Mass, Christmas Morning Eucharist and Easter Day Eucharist) as well as in term-time.